All photos courtesy of Unsplash

 Do some research

-Before you leave home and hit the road, be sure to do some research.
+Before you leave home and hit the road, consider researching your destination or the potenital adventures along the way.
 If you need a place to stay, make reservations, especially if you enjoy traveling during the times of the year that are peak season for your destination.
 Also be aware of any local conferences, festivals, holidays, spring break, or other events that might be happening in the town you want to visit.
-If something is going on in town, a reservation might be hard to come by and if you are traveling without reservations, you can bet that you won’t be staying close to the attractions you want to see.
+If something is going on in town, a reservation might be hard to come by and if you are traveling without reservations, you can bet that you won’t be staying close to the attractions you want to see or finding a hotel at a reasonable rate.
 We study online resources to find out what sites might be worth seeing, where the best restaurants are, and make any necessary reservations accordingly.

 While reservations are a good idea to secure a place to stay or to ensure that you can enjoy the attractions you want to see, remember that a road trip gives you the luxury of flexibility.
 My advice; don’t over-plan your activities.
 A little spontaneity and flexibility will allow you to explore new places, check out the local highlights, and allow time to enjoy where you are.
 Over-planning may prematurely end an enjoyable experience and make you feel rushed.